themattspiral/fast-prng-wasm/docs/js-api.md

 nextArray_BigInt(): BigUint64Array;
 ```

-Fills shared memory array with this generator's next set of unsigned 64-bit integers.
+Fills WASM memory array with this generator's next set of unsigned 64-bit integers.

 Array size is set when generator is created or by changing [outputArraySize](#outputarraysize).